• Skip to main content

 7. Galatasaray Hamami

-Galatasaray Hamami is one of the oldest baths in Istanbul, with a history dating back to 1461.
-The bathhouse is located on Istiklal Street, the most touristic walking street of Istanbul, and is also popular with locals.
+Galatasaray Hamamı is one of the oldest Turkish baths in Istanbul, with a history dating back to 1461.
+Located right on Istiklal Street — the city’s most famous pedestrian avenue — the bath is a favorite spot for both locals and visitors.

 8. Aga Hamami